Secretaries' Day: handling sensitive information securely

-Working from home is currently the order of the day.
+Working from home has now become quite normal.
 While some organisations already work (almost) entirely digitally, others are still heavily dependent on paper or other limiting factors when it comes to place independent working and information management.
 Digital or not: organisations often lack a good system in which documents, files, photographs, audio/video recordings (and you name it) are archived in a safe and efficient manner.

 There is often a central network drive where files are stored, which can only be accessed when your laptop is connected to the company network.
 We also have various systems, such as a CRM package or an ERP system in which information is stored.
 Outlook also archives important e-mails and attachments, not to mention the files that are often stored locally by employees in their own folder or on their own PC/laptop.
 Apart from the fact that the overview is completely lost in this way and important documents cannot/must not be found and are lost, it also fails to comply with laws and regulations and the bulk of data continues to grow.